How To Avoid A Beginner Backpacker Shit Show

 Every backpacker should know basic navigation and have the essentials - a paper map and a compass.
 Practice these backpacking skills on high traffic trails.
 When you arrive at a junction, review your map and be sure you are heading in the right direction.
 Should you get lost along the way, you will be able to retrace your footsteps.

-There are enough books on wilderness navigation to fill the Library of Congress.
-Get yourself one and study up- it will always stand you in good stead.
+There are enough books on wilderness navigation to fill the Library of Congress, as well as outdoor classes.
+Study up - it will always stand you in good stead.
 Do not explore the backcountry until you feel confident in these skills.

 There are four major shelter malfunctions that can happen to backpacking noobs: